wp-plugins/smart-app-banner/readme.txt

 If you're upgrading from version 0.1 you'll need to add your App IDs again I'm afraid.
 You can remove the old wsl-app-id custom field.

 == Changelog ==

+= 0.4 =
+* New option: if you specify an iPad App ID, it'll display that only on iPads.
+It does the check on the device itself, so the code is "safe" even if you use WordPress caching plugins

 = 0.3 =
 * Updates to reflect public nature of iOS 6